Eastern-Skill7173/PythonKivySharedSnippets/README.md

     pip3 install -r requirements.txt
     ```

 8. The project is now installed!
-All that is remaining is to run the `main.py` file, like so:
+All that remains is running the `main.py` file inside the `src/` directory, like so:
     ```
+    cd src/
     python3 main.py
     ```